sfidan42/gipECS/README.md

 # gipECS

 ## Description
-This is a plugin for GlistEngine that provides a 2D object that can be defined dynamically.
+This is a plugin for GlistEngine that allows a simple Entity Component System.

 ## How to use?
 1. Include the plugin in GlistApp's `CMakeLists.txt` file: